Schedule a Session

 Quick examples:

-- Foggy?
+• Foggy and feeling like a little stimulation would help?
 Try standing up, swinging your arms, shaking out your arms, gently tapping around your eyes and cheekbones, or letting your whole face smile.

 Check in with yourself- how did this feel in your body?
 Where did you feel this in your body?